lupyuen/lupyuen.github.io/src/arm.md

     CONFIG_RAM_START=0x40000000
     ```

-And hopefully NuttX will boot on PinePhone!

-_But will we see anything when NuttX boots on PinePhone?_
+_Will we see anything when NuttX boots on PinePhone?_

 Not yet.
 We need to implement the UART Driver for NuttX...